Antisemitism in Christianity: Anti-Judaism

 Several scholars, including Susannah Heschel, Gavin I Langmuir and Uriel Tal hold the position that anti-Judaism directly led to modern antisemitism.
 Pope John Paul II in "We Remember: A Reflection on the Shoah," and the Jewish declaration on Christianity, Dabru Emet opinionated the position that "Christian theological anti-Judaism is a phenomenon which is distinct from modern antisemitism, which is rooted in economic and racial thought, so that Christian teachings should not be held responsible for antisemitism".

-Although some Christians did consider anti-Judaism to be contrary to Christian teaching in the past, this view was not widely expressed by Christian leaders and lay people.
-In many cases, the practical tolerance towards the Jewish religion and Jews prevailed.
-Some Christian groups condemned verbal anti-Judaism, particularly in their early years.
+Although some Christians believed that anti-Judaism was contrary to Christian teaching in the past, this opinion was not widely expressed by Christian leaders and lay people.
+In many cases, the practical practices of tolerance of the Jewish religion and tolerance of Jews prevailed.
+Some Christian groups condemned verbal anti-Judaism, particularly during their early histories.